A New Era in Software Security: Towards Self-Healing Software via Large Language Models and Formal Verification: Background: Formal Verification Meets Large Language Models

-where $Q$, $K$, and $V$ are queries, keys, and values respectively, and $d_k$ is the dimension of the queries and keys.
-This attention function is used in parallel or in ``heads'', thereby enabling the model to focus on different features in the input.
+where $Q$, $K$, and $V$ are queries, keys, and values, respectively, and $d_k$ is the dimension of the queries and keys.
+This attention function is used in parallel or in ``heads'', enabling the model to focus on different features in the input.
+While scaled dot-product attention is frequently employed during training, it also proves to be highly valuable in the inference phase, showcasing a proficient understanding of BMC counterexamples.

-The objective of the training process is to find the model parameters that minimize the loss function, which measures the discrepancy between the model's predictions and the actual output.
-This is done through backpropagation and a variant of stochastic gradient descent.